adafruit/workflows-circuitpython-libs/README.rst

 * ``github-token``: A valid GitHub token with authorization scope to upload the file to the release
+* ``upload-url`` The upload URL where the release assets can be uploaded; should be that of the release

 It can be invoked using: